Latin Courses (Classics and Religious Studies) (CLSL)

 CLSL Courses

 This is a list of courses with the subject code CLSL.
-For more information, see Classics (College of Liberal Arts and Sciences) in the catalog.
+For more information, see Classics and Religious Studies (College of Liberal Arts and Sciences) in the catalog.

 Focus on reading Latin and on Roman culture.
 GE: World Languages First Level Proficiency.